 “Giving back to the community is extremely important to a business like ours.
 At this scale, with over 1000 employees up and down the country, we have the opportunity to give back to every community we touch.”
 Paul Hayes, CEO Seasalt

 From May this year our store teams joined the charge, meaning that every employee is now involved.
-They have embraced volunteering wholeheartedly and have got stuck in helping an amazing 17 different charities already in just 2 months!
+They embraced volunteering wholeheartedly and got stuck in helping an amazing 17 different charities in their first 2 months!

-Across the company we have supported all sorts of activities including conservation, community and regeneration projects, creative respite workshops, animal welfare, litter picking and serving food to the homeless.
-We’re more than happy to get our hands dirty and will take on all sorts no matter how big or small!
+Across the company, we have supported all sorts of activities including conservation, community and regeneration projects, creative workshops, animal welfare, litter picking and serving food to the homeless.
+We’re more than happy to get our hands dirty and will take on all sorts, no matter how big or small!

-Here is what a few of our wonderful volunteers and the admirable charities we have helped have to say about their experiences of Seasalt Volunteering:
+Here is what a few of our wonderful volunteers and the charities we have helped said about their experiences of Seasalt Volunteering:

 “It was great to be able to take time away from my normal duties to volunteer with colleagues and help at a local branch of the Salvation Army.
 Getting involved was a humbling and fulfilling experience – not to mention enormous fun!”
 Lucy Morgan, Seasalt

 “Volunteers are a vital part of our day centre to help and support the work we do.
 There was no funding available or people with expertise to do this [renovate the day room] so when Seasalt offered to help this was a huge support to us.
 The volunteers were kind and caring and worked in a respectful way.
 They interacted with everyone and we really enjoyed their company.
-A huge thank you to everyone and to Seasalt for helping us.”
+A huge thank you to everyone.”
 Lucy Downing, Age UK Falmouth

 “Now that Seasalt is one of the biggest employers in the county, I feel we have a responsibility to help our local community – volunteering with Seasalt is an easy way for everyone to get involved and give something back to the people and places around us.
 Volunteering reduces stress, brings a sense of belonging, gets you out of the office, builds team moral, all whilst representing Seasalt positively in the community.”
 Sara Bassett, Seasalt

-We’re so proud of what all of the teams have achieved so far, and this is just the beginning… we’re looking forward to telling you more at the end of the year.
+We’re so proud of what all of the teams have achieved so far, and this is just the beginning… we’re hoping to give even more time in 2020.

 How you can help us give back